syncfusion-content/wpf-docs/wpf/Tabbed-MDI-Form/AutoScroll-While-Dragging-Item-TDI-Window.md

 ---
 layout: post
-title: AutoScroll while dragging items in TDI window in WPF DocumentContainer control | Syncfusion
+title: AutoScroll on drag item in WPF DocumentContainer control | Syncfusion
 description: Learn about AutoScrolling while dragging items in TDI window support in Syncfusion WPF DocumentContainer control and more details.
 platform: wpf
 control: DocumentContainer